User Guide

 -

-sorts the task list by completion status. -
+sort_task completionsorts the task list by completion status. -

-sorts the task list by name.
+sort_task namesorts the task list by name.

-Illustration of usage of sort_task
+Illustration of usage of sort_task:

 Pinning a task: pin_task